A Two-Stage Dual-Modality Model for Facial Emotional Expression Recognition

 \subsection{Conclusion}

-This paper addresses the EXPR track of the 10th ABAW challenge with a lightweight two-stage audio--visual framework.
-In Stage I, a pretrained DINOv2 ViT-L/14 backbone is adapted on AffectNet and RAF-DB using PadAug and a training-only MoE head to obtain a more robust expression-aware visual encoder.
-In Stage II, the adapted visual encoder is combined with frame-aligned wav2vec 2.0 acoustic features through lightweight gated fusion, together with inference-time temporal smoothing for more stable predictions.
+Our proposed method addresses the EXPR track of the 10th ABAW Challenge with a two-stage audio--visual framework for progressive expression recognition.
+In Stage~I, a pretrained DINOv2 ViT-L/14 backbone is fine-tuned on the AffectNet and RAF-DB datasets, together with PadAug and a training-only MoE head, to obtain a robust expression-aware visual encoder.
+In Stage~II, the adapted visual encoder is combined with frame-aligned Wav2Vec~2.0 acoustic features through a lightweight gated fusion module, followed by an inference-time temporal smoothing module, to obtain stable and temporally consistent predictions.

-Experiments show that these components are complementary.
-Gated audio--visual fusion improves the official validation macro-averaged $F_1$ score from 0.4344 to 0.5131, and temporal smoothing further raises the final performance to \textbf{0.5368} on the official validation set and \textbf{$0.5122 \pm 0.0277$} under 5-fold cross-validation.
-These results demonstrate the effectiveness of combining stronger visual adaptation, lightweight multimodal fusion, and simple temporal post-processing for in-the-wild facial expression recognition.
+The proposed method achieves a macro-averaged F1 score of 0.5368 on the validation set, 0.5122$\pm$0.0277 under 5-fold cross-validation, and 0.391 on the official test set, ranking first in the EXPR track of ABAW~2026.
+Ablation studies validate the effectiveness of the key training strategies and functional modules in our framework.
+Experimental comparisons and ablation results further suggest that robust visual adaptation, lightweight fusion, and post-hoc temporal stabilization are more critical to strong performance than heavier or more sophisticated model designs in unconstrained affective and behavioral analysis.